Citizens Advice guidance notes for applicants

 The electronic application form plays a key part in our recruitment and selection process.
 We use the information you provide to decide whether or not to invite you for an interview.
 It is important that you complete the application form as fully and accurately as possible, ensuring that you give specific examples which demonstrate how you meet the essential and desirable criteria for the role for which you are applying.
 Incomplete applications are unlikely to pass shortlisting.
 Please read this document for guidance on how to complete the form.

-You can also use this section to let us know if you require any adjustments to be made to the shortlisting process or to provide any information you wish us to take into account when considering your application.
 If you are selected for interview, we will ask you to let us know if you have any access needs or may require reasonable adjustments to the interview or assessment (if applicable) at that stage.
 Please be assured that we will be supportive in discussing reasonable adjustments with you at any stage of the recruitment and selection process.

 Instructions on how to complete the Supporting information page: Information, experience, knowledge, skills and abilities section of the application form